theauk/javigation/app/src/main/resources/README.txt

 ### Via the file manager
 * Double click the app.jar icon.
 * Bigger maps (such as the map of Denmark) should be opened via the terminal/command prompt.

+## Tests
+* The JUnit tests can be found in the test folder located inside app/src.